10 Most Beautiful Small Towns in Pennsylvania You Should Visit

 Flickr/Chris Connelly

 Culture is evident as people stroll the streets of downtown in the town of Jim Thorpe.
-There are multiple mansions to walk through as well as a Gothic church and everyone will want to see a concert at the Mauch Chunk Opera House.
-Adventure can also be found in this magnificent town and people can ride a train, go whitewater rafting, hike trails, and canoe out on the lake.
+There are multiple mansions to walk through and a Gothic church, and everyone will want to see a concert at the Mauch Chunk Opera House.
+Adventure can also be found in this magnificent town, and people can ride trains, go whitewater rafting, hike trails, and canoe out on the lake.

 Address: Jim Thorpe, PA